CIS-UH/semester-project-Mjkhan9/weekly-logs/Week-02.md

 - Packaging the final submission: 0.5 hours

 The total estimated effort is 19.5 hours.

-Homework 2: Step 4 - Dependencies
+- A2 depends on A1
+- A3 depends on A1
+- A4 depends on A2 and A3
+- A5 depends on A4

-- Finalizing user stories depends on reviewing the slides.
+- A6 depends on A5
-- Writing the scope depends on completing the user stories.
+- A7 depends on A5
-- Designing the data model relies on the user stories and scope.
+- A8 depends on A6 and A7
-- Planning the functions is contingent on the data model.
-- Coding the functions depends on the planning.
+- A9 depends on A8
-- Testing depends on completing the demo.
+- A10 depends on A6 through A9
-- Documentation depends on finishing the tests.
+- A11 depends on A10
-- Final schedule checks depend on the documentation.
+- A12 depends on A10
+- A13 depends on A11 and A12
+- A14 depends on A10 through A13
+- A15 depends on A2, A3, and A8
+- A16 depends on A14 and A15
+- A17 depends on A10 through A16
-- Packaging depends on completing the schedule checks.
+- A18 depends on A17
 Homework 2: Step 5 - Milestones

 - Requirements are approved after the user stories and scope are complete.